tangshuang/tyshemo/docs/meta.md

     return a + '' + b
   },

+  // optional, calculate value when init and the dependencies change,
+  // for example, when the model is initialized, the default value '' will be overrided by `activate`
+  // later, 'a' changes and the value will be overrided by `activate`
+  // make sure what will happen when you use activate, you can change the value manually, however, the manual value will be changed by `activate` later if dependencies change activate() {
+    const a = this.a
+    const b = this.b
+    return a + '' + b
+  },

   // optional, when passed, `set` action will return prev value if not pass type checking
   // notice: `default` and result of `compute` should match type,
   // can be rule, i.e. equal(String)